mingyuya/Behavioral_Cloning/README.md

 | Fully Connected | 10 fan-out | 110 |
 | BatchNormalization| | |
 | Fully Connected | 1 fan-out | |

-#### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning